CBZ-D-velop/Ansible-Role-Labocbz-Install-PhpMyAdmin/README.md

 ### 2023-08-11: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Role take care of SSL/TLS, HTTP/HTTPS et PHP, so other roles are in the requirement for test
+* Running the test case of this role will run an Apache2, PHP, PHP-FPM, Redis and MariaDB install

 ## Authors